apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.locale.default-value=en
 ```

 If the user changes the language, a special cookie is created by CAS to contain the selected language.
+Cookie
-Cookie settings for this feature are available [here](Configuration-Properties-Common.html#cookie-properties) under the configuration key `cas.locale.cookie`.
+settings for this feature are available [here](Configuration-Properties-Common.html#cookie-properties) under the configuration key `cas.locale.cookie`.

 ## Global SSO Behavior

+To learn more about this topic, [please review this guide](../installation/Configuring-SSO.html).

 ```properties
 # cas.sso.allow-missing-service-parameter=true